theogiraudet/Bookshelf/docs/modules/block.md

 function #bs.block:fill_block
 ```

-*Fill an area with stone a few blocks at a time:*
+*Example: Fill an area with stone a few blocks at a time:*

 ```mcfunction
 # Setup the input